arkhai-io/git-commit-trading/README.md

 ---

-**Built with ❤️ using Bun, TypeScript, and Ethereum smart contracts.**
+**Built with care using Bun, TypeScript, and Ethereum smart contracts.**